– can I check what chance I have to get pregnant after IVF??

 SART PREDICTOR – IVF success results:

 With this tool we received very detailed data on the expected treatment success rate.
-In addition to the standard calculation of one IVF cycle, we receive information on the 2nd and 3rd cycle of IVF and the IVF success rate and the risk of multiple pregnancy depending on the number of transferred embryos.
+In addition to the standard calculation of one IVF cycle, we receive information on the 2nd and 3rd cycle of IVF and the IVF success rate and the risk of multiple pregnancies depending on the number of transferred embryos.

 - Probability of live birth after one cycle is 32%